 With so many varieties of outdoor light fixtures available today, it's not always easy to choose the right one for your home.
 However, a few practical rules can help you narrow down your options quickly so that you can move on to the fun part – picking out your lights!

-When you're selecting an outdoor light fixture, keep these three questions in mind:
+When you're selecting an outdoor light fixture, keep these four questions in mind:

 Are there any state or local ordinances I should be aware of?
 Some states, like California, require outdoor light fixtures to be energy efficient or Dark Sky certified to reduce light pollution.
 Be aware of these requirements in your area before you buy.